Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 What happens if I overdose?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how Percocet will affect you.
+Percocet may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Percocet side effects